Knight Rider: Merchandise

 In December 2012, Diamond Select Toys released a talking electronic 1/15 scale KITT that features an illuminated dashboard, scanner, fog lights and tail lights, along with the original voice of KITT, William Daniels, all at a push of a button.
 An Entertainment Earth exclusive version of that Diamond Select Toys 1/15 KITT, exclusive, as it will include an in scale figure of Michael Knight to go with the car, was released in February 2013 and was available exclusively at Entertainment Earth's Web site.
 Diamond Select Toys will also was to be releasing an 8-inch figure of Michael Knight with the likeness of David Hasselhoff, which was to be released in March 2013.

 In February 2013, Hot Wheels released a 1/18 die-cast of KITT as part of their die-cast Elite series of vehicles under their Cult Classics Collection.
 This one from Hot Wheels was an improvement over the one ERTL released back in 2004.
 With sharper attention to details on the dashboard, the model features an improved light up red scanner, opening doors and rear hatch, as well as an engine hood which opens up to reveal a detailed Knight 2000 turbine engine which is exclusive to the model and was never shown in the TV series.
 Additional features include pop up headlights, revolving license plates, ejector seats, removable t-tops and a foldable rear seat.

 A "Fun Pack" based on Knight Rider for the toys-to-life video game Lego Dimensions was released in February 2017.
 The pack includes a Michael Knight minifigure and constructible KITT, and unlocks additional Knight Rider-themed content in the game.

 In 2016, Call of Duty: Infinite Warfares "Zombies" mode features David Hasselhoff reprising his role as Michael Knight, appearing as the games map "Zombies in Spaceland"'s DJ.
 The Knight Rider theme plays in game and many references to the series and KITT are made.

+In 2024, Hasbro would release a new Knight Rider-themed toy in their Transformers Collaborative range.
+Officially licensed by General Motors, the toy includes an electronic soundbox and a series of LEDs representing K.I.T.T.'s strobe lights.
+The robot mode stands at 6 inches in height at is molded to feature specific details of David Hasselhoff's on-screen costume for Michael Knight.